leadiato/ember-theme-changer/README.md

 ## Configuration

-In our example we want to support Dark and Light themes.
-To accomplish it you must define Ember-Changer available themes in your `config/environment.js` file:
+In this example we want to support Dark and Light themes.
+To accomplish it you must define all available themes in your `config/environment.js` file:

 ```
-/* jshint node: true */
+// config/environment.js

 module.exports = function(environment) {
   var ENV = {
     /* ... */